I. Greetings from the President

 JASH and AMASC

 (Japan Alumnae Association of the Sacred Heart)

 an organization that unites 8 alumnae associations of the Sacred Heart schools in Japan

 JASH holds JASH Day in March every year in commemoration of the 8th AMASC Congress held in Tokyo in 1986.
-After the general meeting, there is a buffet lunch.
-All the participants can enjoy talking with one another.
+After the general meeting, there is a buffet lunch or a Tea Party where all the participants can enjoy talking with one another.

-JASH has 7 registered groups of its members overseas.
-When you move to one of these districts, notify us, and we will let you know the address of the contact person.
+JASH has 8 registered groups of its members overseas.
+When you move to one of these areas, notify us, and we will let you know the address of the contact person.

 JASH has various types of work in which we would like to ask for your help.
 Please volunteer!

 *The merger of Sophia-kai and Miyashiro-kai was reconfirmed at the board meeting of Miyashiro-kai on November 10, 2009.

 **Obayashi Mikokoro-kai and Barat- kai were merged at the general meeting of Obayashi Mikokoro-kai on May 2, 2003.

 Barat-kai consists of the graduates of Obayashi Senshuka, Senmon Gakko, Senko-ka, and Obayashi Campus of the University of the Sacred Heart.